Chia-Network/pool-reference/SPECIFICATION.md

 A pool operator can support any number of farmers.

-## HTTP Endpoints Summary
+## HTTPS Endpoints Summary

-The pool protocol consists of two HTTP endpoints which return JSON responses.
-The HTTP server can run on any port, but must be running with TLS enabled.
+The pool protocol consists of two HTTPS endpoints which return JSON responses.
+The HTTPS server can run on any port, but must be running with TLS enabled (using a CA approved certificate), and with pipelining enabled.
 All bytes values are encoded as hex with optional 0x in front.
+Clients are also expected to run with pipelining.

 ```
 GET /pool_info